Craighead County, Arkansas: History

 Craighead County was part of the territory claimed for France on April 9, 1682, by René Robert Cavelier, Sieur de La Salle, who laid claim to all of the land drained by the Mississippi River and its tributaries.
 LaSalle's claim was named Louisiana in honor of Louis XIV, King of France.

 The Treaty of Fontainebleau (1762) was signed between France and Spain and ownership of the Louisiana territory west of the Mississippi River was transferred to the Spanish crown as a result of the Seven Years' War and Craighead County became a Spanish possession.

-Spain controlled of the territory encompassing the county until October 1, 1800, when Napoleon Bonaparte forced Spain to return the lost territories to France under the Treaty of Ildefonso.
+Spain controlled the territory encompassing the county until October 1, 1800, when Napoleon Bonaparte forced Spain to return the lost territories to France under the Third Treaty of San Ildefonso.
 Napoleon maintained grandiose plans to establish a vast French Empire in Louisiana but the Royal Navy prevented him from transferring troops or settlers to the acquired territories.

 Fear was high in the United States that Napoleon would attempt to close the Mississippi River to American trade.
 President Thomas Jefferson inquired about purchasing an area near the mouth of the river to ensure that it would stay open to American goods.
 Napoleon, needing money, offered to sell the United States the entire territory of Louisiana for $23,213,568.

 The treaty was finalized in 1803 and the land that would become Craighead County became the possession of the United States.

 Craighead County remained in the Louisiana Territory until the State of Louisiana was admitted to the Union.
 At that time the territory that includes modern day Arkansas was attached to the Missouri Territory.

-In 1813 the area was included in a new political subdivision known as Arkansas County which was a political subdivision of the Arkansas District of the Territory of Missouri.
+In 1813, the area was included in a new political subdivision known as Arkansas County which was a political subdivision of the Arkansas District of the Territory of Missouri.
 In 1815 the county was further subdivided and Lawrence County was formed with its seat at Davidsonville.
 This new county included most of what is now northern Arkansas.
 The modern Craighead county lay partially within Arkansas County and partially within Lawrence County.